 Mr. Bernstein, who holds a B.A. from the University of Pennsylvania and an M.B.A. from its Wharton School, worked for the New York Public Library until 1991, when he moved to The New York Botanical Garden.
 Mr. Bernstein is active in the cultural world of New York City and has served as president of the Ping Chong & Company theater group for many years.
 He is President Elect of the Board and Chair of the Research Committee of the Foundation Financial Officers Group (FFOG) and Acting Chairman of the Foundation Financial Managers Group.
 (FFMG).

-Nina Berg, Director of Human Resources and Program Coordinator for the Neuroscience and Human Rights Programs
+Nina Berg, Senior Program Director, Neuroscience and Human Rights & Civil Liberties

 Ms. Berg worked closely with Leon Levy for over 20 years both at Oppenheimer & Co., Inc. and at Odyssey Partners.
 Ms. Berg is intimately familiar with Leon Levy’s charitable preferences and activities.
 As Program Coordinator she focuses on two program areas that were of particular interest to Mr. Levy during his lifetime, Neuroscience and Human Rights.